-William Yang is a Sydney based artist who was born in1943 in North Queensland.
-Frequently exploring issues of cultural and sexual identity.
-William Yang is largely known as a photographer and integrates this practice with writing, performance and film.
-Yang has exhibited since the late 1970s.
-Significant exhibitions featuring Yang’s work include Life Lines (part of The China Project), Queensland Art Gallery | Gallery of Modern Art, Brisbane, 2009; Claiming China, Australian Centre for Photography, Sydney, 2008; Diaries, State Library of New South Wales, Sydney, 1998; Sydney Photographed, Museum of Contemporary Art, Sydney, 1994; From Bondi to Ularu, Higashikawa Arts Centre, Hokkaido, Japan, 1993; Sydneyphiles, Australian Centre for Photography, Sydney , 1977; A Chinese Legacy, The University of Queensland, Brisbane, 2007; World Without End, Art Gallery of New South Wales, Sydney, 2000; On the Edge: Australian Photographers of the Seventies, San Diego Museum of Art, San Diego, 1998; and Art in the Age of AIDS, National Gallery of Australia, Canberra, 1994.
+Significant exhibitions featuring Yang’s work include Life Lines (part of The China Project), Queensland Art Gallery | Gallery of Modern Art, Brisbane (2009); Claiming China, Australian Centre for Photography, Sydney (2008); Diaries, State Library of New South Wales, Sydney (1998); Sydney Photographed, MCA, Sydney (1994); From Bondi to Uluru, Higashikawa Arts Centre, Hokkaido (1993); Sydneyphiles, Australian Centre for Photography, Sydney (1977); A Chinese Legacy, University of Queensland, Brisbane (2007); World Without End, Art Gallery of New South Wales, Sydney (2000); On the Edge: Australian Photographers of the Seventies, San Diego Museum of Art, San Diego (1998); and Art in the Age of AIDS, National Gallery of Australia, Canberra (1994).

-Yang’s work has been collected by many institutions including National Gallery of Australia, Canberra; National Library of Australia, Canberra; National Portrait Gallery, Canberra; Art Gallery of New South Wales, Sydney; Queensland Art Gallery/GoMA, Brisbane; State Library of New South Wales, Sydney; Museum of Contemporary Art, Sydney; National Gallery of Victoria, Melbourne; Higashigawa-cho Municipal Gallery, Hokkaido, Japan; and Tokyo Metropolitan Museum of Photography, Japan.
+Yang’s work is held in the collections of many institutions including the National Gallery of Australia, Canberra; National Library of Australia, Canberra; National Portrait Gallery, Canberra; Art Gallery of New South Wales, Sydney; Queensland Art Gallery | Gallery of Modern Art, Brisbane; State Library of New South Wales, Sydney; National Gallery of Victoria, Melbourne; Higashikawa-cho Municipal Gallery, Hokkaido, Japan; and Tokyo Metropolitan Museum of Photography, Japan.